Rodewisch

-Rodewisch (/de/) is a town in the Vogtlandkreis district, in the Free State of Saxony, Germany.
-It is situated 3km north of Auerbach (Vogtland), and 20km east of Plauen.
+Rodewisch (/de/) is a town in the Vogtlandkreis district in Saxony, Germany.
+It is situated 3 km north of Auerbach (Vogtland), and 20 km east of Plauen.
 Sputnik 1 was seen for the first time in the world in Rodewisch.
-Rodewisch was first mentioned in 1411 and has been a town since 1924.
-Today's town was formed in 1859 by the merger of the three districts of Obergöltzsch, Untergöltzsch and Niederauerbach.
-Rodewisch has two hospitals and a planetarium.Until 1926, there was a large brass works in the town, which was the largest in northern Germany.
+The town was first mentioned in 1411 and has been a town since 1924.
+Today's Rodewisch was formed in 1859 by the merger of the three districts of Obergöltzsch, Untergöltzsch and Niederauerbach.
+Rodewisch has two hospitals and a planetarium.
+Until 1926, there was a large brass works in the town, which was the largest in northern Germany.
 Röthenbach and Rützengrün have belonged to Rodewisch since 1994 and 1992 respectively.